Scientific Program

 Session Objectives:

-• Examine how advances in MSC biology and immune interactions inform therapeutic mechanisms in lung disease.
+• 1.
+From Discovery to Impact: Examine how advances in MSC biology and immune interactions inform therapeutic mechanisms in lung disease.

-• Understand how microenvironmental and intrinsic cellular factors influence MSC potency, consistency, and clinical outcomes.
+• 2.
+Building for Translation: Understand how microenvironmental and intrinsic cellular factors influence MSC potency, consistency, and clinical outcomes.

-• Evaluate current progress in manufacturing and gene delivery strategies that support scalable, effective therapies for pulmonary indications.
+• 3.
+Lessons from the Field: Evaluate current progress in manufacturing and gene delivery strategies that support scalable, effective therapies for pulmonary indications.

 Session Speakers